studioespresso/wp-env-config/README.md

 #wp-env-config

-A configuration setup the allows for WordPress multi-environment support by giving each envorinment of config file.
+A configuration setup that allows for WordPress multi-environment support by giving each envorinment of config file.
+Each environment is determined by the URL from which it serves the site.

 ##Setup